 Algebraic d-critical loci are classical truncations of the {\it derived critical loci\/} (more precisely, $-1$-{\it shifted symplectic derived schemes\/}) introduced in derived algebraic geometry by Pantev, To\"en, Vaqui\'e and Vezzosi \cite{PTVV}.
 Theorem \ref{sm6thm6} roughly says that if $(X,s)$ is an algebraic d-critical locus over $\C$ with an `orientation', then we may define a natural perverse sheaf $P_{X,s}^\bu$ on $X$, such that if $(X,s)$ is locally modelled on $\Crit(f:U\ra\C)$ then $P_{X,s}^\bu$ is locally modelled on $\PV_{U,f}^\bu$.
 The proof uses Theorem~\ref{sm5thm2}.

-These results have exciting applications in the categorification of Donaldson--Thomas theory on Calabi--Yau 3-folds, and in defining a new kind of `Fukaya category' of complex Lagrangians in complex symplectic manifold, which we will discuss at length in Remarks \ref{sm6rem1} and~\ref{sm6rem2}.
+These results have exciting applications in the categorification of Donaldson--Thomas theory on Calabi--Yau 3-folds, and in defining a new kind of `Fukaya category' of complex Lagrangians in complex symplectic manifold, which we will discuss at length in Remarks \ref{sm6rem2} and~\ref{sm6rem3}.

-Although we have explained our results only for $\C$-schemes and perverse sheaves upon them, the proofs are quite general and work in several contexts: \begin{itemize} \item[(i)] Perverse sheaves on $\C$-schemes or complex analytic spaces with coefficients in any well-behaved commutative ring $A$, such as $\Z,\Q$ or $\C$. \item[(ii)] Perverse sheaves on $\K$-schemes with coefficients in $\Z/l^n\Z$, $\Z_l$, $\Q_l$, or $\bar\Q_l$ for $\K$ an algebraically closed field and $l\ne\mathop{\rm char}\K\ne 2$ a prime. \item[(iii)] $\cD$-modules on $\C$-schemes, complex analytic spaces, or $\K$-schemes. \item[(iv)] Saito's mixed Hodge modules on $\C$-schemes or complex analytic spaces. \end{itemize} We discuss all these in \S\ref{sm2}, before proving our four main results in~\S\ref{sm3}--\S\ref{sm6}.
+Although we have explained our results only for $\C$-schemes and perverse sheaves upon them, the proofs are quite general and work in several contexts: \begin{itemize} \item[(i)] Perverse sheaves on $\C$-schemes or complex analytic spaces with coefficients in any well-behaved commutative ring $A$, such as $\Z,\Q$ or $\C$. \item[(ii)] $\cD$-modules on $\C$-schemes or complex analytic spaces. \item[(iii)] Saito's mixed Hodge modules on $\C$-schemes or complex analytic spaces. \end{itemize} We discuss all these in \S\ref{sm2}, before proving our four main results in \S\ref{sm3}--\S\ref{sm6}.
 Appendix \ref{smA}, by J\"org Sch\"urmann, proves two compatibility results between duality and Thom--Sebastiani type isomorphisms needed in the main text.

 This is one of six linked papers \cite{BBBJ,BBJ,Buss,BJM,Joyc}, with more to come.
 The best logical order is that the first is Joyce \cite{Joyc} defining d-critical loci, and the second Bussi, Brav and Joyce \cite{BBJ}, which proves Darboux-type theorems for the $k$-shifted symplectic derived schemes of Pantev et al.\ \cite{PTVV}, and defines a truncation functor from $-1$-shifted symplectic derived schemes to algebraic d-critical loci.